marshallshen/security_architecture_and_engineering/analysis_for_other_attacks.md

 # Analysis for other attacks

 ### TOCTTOU races
+> TOCTTOU: time of check to time of use

 `stat()` vs. `fstat()`

 `stat()` works on filenames, while `fstat()` works on file descriptors.